Skip to content

 • 72 years (Detlef Körner)

-A total of 167 participants completed the Green Ribbon with a companion, while 259 went solo.
-Or perhaps not entirely alone—since a total of 47 dogs have also completed the Green Ribbon!
+A total of 193 participants completed the Green Ribbon with a companion, while 311 went solo.
+Or perhaps not entirely alone – since a total of 40 dogs have also completed the Green Ribbon, some of them several times!

 White Ribbon